rumors/handbook/operations/studio.md

 Fridays are our “investment time,” a concept borrowed from [Thoughtbot](https://thoughtbot.com/).
 We set aside every Friday for professional development, studio operations, planning, and culture, internal projects, and community participation.
 This could be anything from learning a new skill to attending a talk to planning a studio website redesign.

+## Travel

+You might need to travel for work once or twice a year.
+We’ll give you at least two weeks advance notice if we need you to be somewhere else.
+Rumors pays for all travel and lodging expenses, including up to $65 per diem for meals and incidentals.
+Save your receipts, submit them to Andy when you return, and he will reimburse you.

 [← Back to the Handbook](../README.md)